adamwett/osel/README.md

-a license to protect the financial exploitation of open source work
+a license created to limit the financial exploitation of open source software